KnowledgeBoat Logo

 Name the terms marked as A, B, C, D and E in the following and state the type of changes.

 Name the terms marked as A, B, C, D and E in the following and state the type of changes.
-Matter, Concise Chemistry Solutions ICSE Class 8
+Physical and Chemical Changes, Concise Chemistry Solutions ICSE Class 8

 In which of the above changes does a gain in mass take place?